 Listen to your body, and listen to your mind.
 If you find yourself snapping for no reason, becoming easily annoyed at something innocuous, or just not feeling like yourself (barring something going on in your personal life), step back and assess.

 If you’re tweaking something out every workout, and going through multiple bottles of Advil and Biofreeze, you might want to take stock of your training schedule.

-Hopefully you keep a log; I’d go see what you’ve been doing, and assess if you are trying to cram too much into your workouts.
+Hopefully you keep a training log.
+I would sit down and take a look at your workouts and performance, and assess if you are trying to cram too much into your workouts.

 • Sustained Plateaus – If you just can’t seem to hit the numbers or times you want to hit, again, look at your workout log.
 You might not be giving yourself the rest you need.
 There’s no shame in taking a rest day or an active recovery day so you can get your mind and body back in the game.
 You shouldn’t be chasing a new one rep max or mile time for months and months.

 Sleep – if you are either under sleeping, or oversleeping – you may be over training.
 Almost all doctors, especially Dr. Kirk Parsley – former SEAL and MD, agree you need at least 7 ½ hours of rack time.